openownership/bodsriskdetection/README.md

 This PoC uses [Graph DB](https://www.ontotext.com/products/graphdb/) and [Elasticsearch 8](https://www.elastic.co/elasticsearch/) to import and process the relevant sources as RDF statements and JSON documents.

-These have been wired using the official Docker image for each of these databases and images with the fullly ingested datasets are available via Docker Hub.
+These have been wired using the official Docker image for each of them.
+We have also published Docker images containing the fully ingested datasets via Docker Hub.

 A script in `devops/docker` is used to download the full docker images and startup the containers:
 ```shell